cdgramos/OpenGL-Object-Importer-Library/README.md

 ## Usage

+To use this library, simply import the `objImporter.h` header file.
+The functions are explained below, and there is also a sample program in `example.c`.

 The only thing required is to import the __objImporter.h__.
 The functions are explained below are there is also a sample program __example.c__.